alyssaMoonStruck/tictactoe-alyssademay/README.md

 * As a user I want my password to be concealed.
 * As a user I would like to be able to log in before the game is displayed.
-* As a user I want to be able to sign into the game.
+* As a user I want to be able to sign in to the game.
 * As a user I want to be able to start a new game
 * As a user I want to be able to be able to click on spaces, alternating my marks from X to O.
 * As a user I would like to be unable to click on squares that have already been selected, and be notified if I try clicking that square again.
-* As a user I want to be notified win either X or O has One, or if there was a draw.
+* As a user I want to be notified win either X or O has won, or if there was a draw.
 * As a user I want to be able to start a new Game.
 * As a user I want to be able to change my password.